setilab/greenroom/README.md

 2. The server process uses a configuration file, config.json for persistent parameters and settings.
 You can edit this file and set your own parameters and initialization settings.
 Most of them are pretty self-explanatory, and don't need to be changed initially.
 You will want to make sure the api_url points to the correct url for which your api is servicing.

 3. The API must start up first, followed by one or more servers (controllers).
 This is so the servers can register to the API with their name, IP, and port.
 Both the API and server process can be run on the same controller unit, if desired.

+4. Use the included Dockerfile to build a container image.
+Then you can use the grapi.yml file to create a Kubernetes deployment.

 API Examples